 8. Change VPN protocol

+Certain VPN protocols are more difficult to detect and block than others.
 You can experiment with all available protocols until you find something that works.
 However, I do not recommend PPTP because it’s not as secure and may put your privacy at risk.

 9. Use a Smart DNS service

-10. Access blocked sites on your computer
+10. Try using your computer

 If the site or streaming service doesn’t work on your mobile device, game console, or smart TV, try switching to your computer.
 That’s because services like Netflix may force your device to use the DNS provided by your ISP, especially if you’re using Android or iOS.
-This can expose your true location.
+This can expose your VPN use.
+Alternatively, you can set up the VPN on your router instead of your streaming device or phone.

 11. Use mobile data